1GN1tE/CTF_Writeups/JustCTF_2021/ABNF/README.md

 - `xoxoxoxoxoxoxoxo`	(ignoring the 1st checker block which doesn't make sense)
 - `}`

+If we compile the result of every char checking from the rough decompilation, we can get a regex ( ABNF ) of the flag checker.
 The regex is `justCTF{a+b?b?(something_else|left|right)_(short|long)(c*dd)*[digit]+_(simple|hard)-((wrc){0,3}(qsp|wsp|(cwr)*))*(xoxo){4}}`

 So we get `justCTF{aleft_long0_hard-xoxoxoxoxoxoxoxo}`, using this as argument gives:
 ```bash
 ./checker.out justCTF{aleft_long0_hard-xoxoxoxoxoxoxoxo}